EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

 \subsection{Model complexity and ablation studies}

 A key design decision for the developed EqDeepRx algorithm is the selection of the equalizer(s) that provides the soft symbol estimates for the subsequent ML processing.
 To understand better the impact of different equalization approaches on the final model performance, Fig.~\ref{fig:ablation_eq} shows the BLER for CDL-C validation under four different equalizer combinations.
 In addition to the adopted structure with parallel LMMSE and RZF equalizers, we also evaluated the performance with some combinations that included a matched filter (MF) type approach.
-This equalizer consists of a matched filter in spatial domain, which corresponds to an output of $x_{ij,\mathrm{MF}} = \widehat{\mathbf{H}}_{ij} \mathbf{y}_{ij}$.
+This equalizer consists of a matched filter in spatial domain, which corresponds to an output of $\hat{\mathbf{x}}_{ij,\mathrm{MF}} = \mathbf{D}_{ij,\mathrm{MF}}^{-1} \widehat{\mathbf{H}}_{ij}^\hop \mathbf{y}_{ij}$, where $\mathbf{D}_{ij,\mathrm{MF}}=\diag(\widehat{\mathbf{H}}_{ij}^\hop \widehat{\mathbf{H}}_{ij})$.
+We omitted the normalization in the simulations and used $\mathbf{D}_{ij,\mathrm{MF}}=\mathbf{I}$, which did not have an effect on the results.

 From Fig.~\ref{fig:ablation_eq} it is evident that the combinations incorporating the LMMSE equalizer perform the best in terms of BLER.
 The option with LMMSE and RZF equalizers, corresponding to the primary EqDeepRx architecture, achieves the lowest BLER, while adding the MF equalizer has no impact on the performance.
 Utilizing LMMSE and MF equalizers has a slightly worse performance.
 Together, these observations indicate that the information provided by the MF is insufficient compared to the RZF output from the perspective of the subsequent ML processing.
 If removing the LMMSE equalizer and using only RZF and MF equalizers, the performance drops by approximately 5~dB due to inter-cell interference.